 If you have a minor flaw in your smile, like a chip, crack, or stain, it’s probably all that you can focus on when looking in the mirror or at a picture of yourself.
-Thankfully, cosmetic dentistry near Severna Park can help – more specifically, a process known as direct bonding.
-Using a tooth-colored composite resin material, one of our dentists will restore your tooth back to perfection.
+Thankfully, cosmetic dentistry near Millersville can help – more specifically, a process known as direct bonding.
+Using a tooth-colored composite resin material, our dentist will restore your tooth back to perfection.
 To get started on correcting minor cosmetic flaws in your smile, contact us today to schedule an appointment for dental bonding with our Millersville, MD cosmetic dentist.

 Direct bonding involves using a material called composite resin that’s made of fine particles of acrylic and glass.
 This material, which is actually the same substance that’s used in tooth-colored fillings, is similar in texture to a putty.
 It can be molded and bonded to your tooth until it’s the desired size and shape.
 It can even be colored to match the shade of your existing tooth enamel, or correct stains, making it essentially indistinguishable from your natural teeth.

 Bonding can correct all sorts of smile imperfections, such as:

 After a tooth has been damaged, that trauma can leave the delicate root of your tooth more vulnerable to attacks from dangerous oral bacteria.
 They can more easily reach the sensitive center of your tooth and cause infection, necessitating more complex treatment like a root canal.
 Thanks to direct bonding, you can restore not just your confidence in your smile, but your oral health as well.